arjun921/image-classification-for-dummies/README.md

 #### How to Improve Training

-- Run Same command as retrain.
+- Run Same command as Train.
-- Use old bottleneck directory.
+- Ensure to use old bottleneck directory to reduce time taken
-- Add images to respective class directory to improve accuracy
+- Add more images to respective class directory to improve accuracy
 - Increase number of steps
+- Ensure data is clean and doesn't have false positives

 ## Testing/Predicting the class given an image